andkret/Cookbook/Introduction.md

   - [Visualize](Introduction.md#visualize)
 - [Who Companies Need](Introduction.md#who-companies-need)

-## How To Use This Cookbook
+## What is this Cookbook

+I get asked a lot:
-What do you actually need to learn to become an awesome data engineer?
+"What do you actually need to learn to become an awesome data engineer?"

-Look no further, you'll find it here.
+Well, look no further. you'll find it here!

 If you are looking for AI algorithms and such data scientist things, this book is not for you.

-**How to use this document:**
+**How to use this Cookbook:**
 This book is intended to be a starting point for you.
 It is not a training!
 I want to help you to identify the topics to look into and becoming an awesome data engineer in the process.

 It hinges on my Data Science Platform Blueprint, check it out below.
 Once you understand it, you can find in the book tools that fit into each key area of a Data Science platform (Connect, Buffer, Processing Framework, Store, Visualize).